Use Job Description Keywords to Get Noticed and Hire the Best

 - What terms might a job seeker search for in order to find a job like yours?

-Your keyword phrases in your job posting should be specific, not general (i.e., ‘sales job’ may describe the job generally, but ‘financial services sales job’ would be a better phrase to target.)
+Your keyword phrases in your job posting should be specific, not general (i.e., ‘sales job’ may describe the job generally, but ‘financial services sales job’ would be a better phrase to target).
 Also keep in mind that the more general or broad a keyword phrase is, the more competition there will be for it.
+This means that you need to consider job description keywords that have enough volume to find candidates but which are also targeted enough to find the right ones.

 Other types of keyword phrases to consider in your brainstorm include:

-- Company/branded/product terms: Select phrases that you use in your marketing campaigns and are familiar with job seekers.
+- Company/branded/product terms: Select phrases that you use in your marketing campaigns that are familiar to job seekers.

-- Industry-specific terms: Are their tools, software or acronyms that are important to the job and your business?
+- Industry-specific terms: Are there tools, software suites, or acronyms that are important to the job and your business?

 - Can I determine the intent of a job posting and of the job seeker simply by looking at the keyword phrase?